Housing

 photo of a house made using hempcrete

-On the 14 July we are holding our first in-person Green Drinks networking event with PHG Consulting.
+Last summer we held a Green Drinks networking event with PHG Consulting.
 Not only are PHG members of Cynnal Cymru who share our values, but last year the building became Cardiff’s second Living Wage building whereby all tenants agreed to pay the real Living Wage to their employees and contractors working on site.

-This first event will showcase PHG Consulting and sister company, Wellspring Homes sharing their experience of designing sustainable housing projects helping to reduce the emissions associated with materials and construction processes (aka ‘embodied carbon’).
-It will also be an opportunity to hear about the innovative methods of construction using solid Hempcrete walls.
+The event showcased PHG Consulting and sister company, Wellspring Homes, where they shared their experience of designing sustainable housing projects helping to reduce the emissions associated with materials and construction processes (aka ‘embodied carbon’).
+It will also an opportunity to hear about the innovative methods of construction using solid Hempcrete walls.

 PHG Consulting – structural engineering inspired by nature